Freddie Mercury - Collaborations

 What the minds eye thinks is she

-Shrouded in her vales, a sea unscrutable to such as we
+A sea inscrutable to such as we

 She wove a spell to all who came